A Taxonomy of Numerical Differentiation Methods: Differentiating Noiseless Simulation Data

 \subsubsection{Recommendations}

 Finite Difference is simple and flexible.
 It realizes a relationship between function and derivative values that is at once easy to implement and understand, which has made it the method of choice for several meta-differentiation libraries (\autoref{sec:autodiff-physics}).
-It works with arbitrary boundary conditions.
-It is also fast to run, $O(N m)$, requiring only one major iteration along the data.
-However, Finite Difference's error bounds only hold for \textit{smooth} functions and in the absence of noise, the area of specialty for Spectral Methods, which achieve better accuracy, so Finite Difference should only be used if Fourier (\autoref{sec:fourier}) or Chebyshev (\autoref{sec:chebyshev}) do not apply.
+It works with arbitrary boundary conditions and is fast to run, $O(N m)$, requiring only one major iteration along the data.
+However, Finite Difference's error bounds only hold for \textit{smooth} functions and in the absence of noise, the same situation where Spectral Methods, which achieve better accuracy, can excel, so Finite Difference should only be used if Fourier (\autoref{sec:fourier}) or Chebyshev (\autoref{sec:chebyshev}) do not apply.